New type of black hole discovered by gravitational waves

 “It’s a door that opens onto a new cosmic landscape.
 A whole new world!”, Welcomed the director of Virgo, one of the two gravitational wave detectors that picked up the signals from this new black hole.

-It took 7 billion light years to reach us: a black hole of unprecedented mass, resulting from the merger of two black holes, was directly observed for the first time, Tuesday, May 21, 2019, thanks to gravitational waves: a major discovery for the understanding of the universe.
+It took 7 billion light years to reach us: a black hole of unprecedented mass, resulting from the fusion of two black holes, was directly observed for the first time, Tuesday, May 21, 2019, thanks to gravitational waves.
+A major discovery for the understanding of the universe.

 This is the first direct proof of the existence of black holes of intermediate mass (between 100 and 100,000 times more massive than the Sun), which could explain one of the puzzles of cosmology: the formation of black holes supermassive, these cosmic monsters lurk in the heart of certain galaxies, including the Milky Way.

-The mysterious object, described in Physical Review Letters and Astrophysical Journal Letters (articles in English) by an international team of more than 1,500 scientists, is called “GW190521”.
-Most likely the result of the merger of two black holes, it is 142 times the mass of the sun and forms the most massive black hole ever detected by gravitational waves (supermassives, billions of times larger, are detected otherwise).
+The mysterious object, described in magazines Physical Review Letters and Astrophysical Journal Letters (articles in English) by an international team of over 1,500 scientists, is called “GW190521”.
+Most likely from the merger of two black holes, it is 142 times the mass of the Sun and forms the most massive black hole ever detected by gravitational waves (supermassives, billions of times larger, are detected otherwise).

 Leave a Reply